 About 9.30am we headed outside where towels had already reserved sunbeds but we found a couple free ones after a bit of hunting although these were all splatted with bird dropping (as they all were).
 Very hygienic.
 Has the staff heard of cleaning?

-On end of the pool had already been annexed by rowdy Russians who competed with the Essex families to be the most loud and annoying whilst passers by whisper ‘Crimea’ as they flopped past in their sandals to the mediocre restaurant for the free food and drinks for lunch and throughout the day.
+On end of the pool had already been annexed by rowdy Russians who competed with the Essex families to be the most loud and annoying.
+This whilst passers whisper ‘Crimea’ as they flopped past in their sandals to the mediocre restaurant for the free nosh and drinks for lunch and throughout the day.

 We tried to avoid it being a kidfest so had travelled outside the school holidays but found that while the kids back home in the UK were still at school, it was now holiday time for the French.
 So hordes of froglettes ran amok around the pools and the whole hotel sliding around the floors and generally getting on everyone’s nerves.

 Outside the ‘Animation Team’ (which sounds like a gang of Tex Avery) kept the kids entertained whilst cajoling loud cockney males and bored French teenagers into games of water polo.
 It was also the Animation Team’s job to walk around talking to guests, lying to them about the water temperature and annoying poolside readers by playing Europop (and a knock-off version of Smack My Bitch Up) at loud volumes.